mtbottle/mtbottle-website/blog/posts/2014-05-26-Iceland-My-Journey-into-Middle-Earth-Day-4.md

 ---
-title: Iceland: My Journey into Middle Earth (Day 4)
+title: Iceland - My Journey into Middle Earth (Day 4)
 ---

 We were lucky that we had another sunny day in Iceland.